Linda Gilbert Saucier: Education and career

 Linda Phillips was the daughter of Rudd George Phillips, an education specialist for the United States Air Force.

 She grew up in Gulfport, Mississippi, and earned B.S., M.S., and Ph.D. degrees from Louisiana Tech University in 1970, 1972, and 1977 respectively.

 Her dissertation applied linear algebra to epidemiology; it was titled An application of the Jordan canonical form to the epidemic problem.

-She also became a faculty member at Louisiana Tech with her husband and co-author, Jimmie Gilbert.

-Her husband Jimmie died in 2005.
+She also became a faculty member at Louisiana Tech with her husband and co-author, Jimmie Gilbert, who died in 2005.
 She retired from the University of South Carolina Upstate and was given the distinguished professor emerita title in 2011.

 Books

 Under the name Linda Gilbert, she became the author of "more than 37 mathematics textbooks" including Elements of Modern Algebra, College Algebra, College Trigonometry, Precalculus, and Matrix Theory.